chetnashah/webconcepts/htmlBasics.md

 because anonymous function reference is lost on creation.

+### What is needed for `margin: 0 auto` to work?

+1. The element must be block-level, e.g. `display: block` or `display: table`
+2. The element must `not float`
+3. The element must `not have a fixed or absolute` position
+4. The element must have a `width` that is not auto

 #### What are block and inline elements?

 Block elements take up full space of parent, examples of block elements are